plume-lib/javac-parse/README.md

-# javac-parse:  A wrapper around javac's parser
+# javac-parse:  a wrapper around javac's parser

 The parser in javac is the most authoritative and correct parser for Java.
 Calling that parser requires setting up various data structures that javac uses.